ricardodong/livox_detection/readme.md

 ```
 #### done
 ### Livox installaion
+You don't need to specfic ARM parameter during cmake for `Livox SDK`.
-install previous dependency first and then `Livox ROS driver`
+Install previous dependency first and then `Livox ROS driver`

 # Installation